UsabilityDynamics/node-abstract/Readme.md

 ======================
 The below methods are available within the context of an Abstract.createModel( [fn] ) function.

+    - this.use( prototype ): Insert target object into current context's context prototype chain.
+    - this.require( module ): Require a module and insert it's exports into current context's prototype chain.
     - this.set( key, value ): Set meta key and value, will be used as defaults by instaces.
     - this.get( key ): Get a value.
+    - this.defineConstructor( function MyInstanceConstructor() {} ): Creates an Instance Factory environment.
     - this.defineInstance( function MyInstanceConstructor() {} ): Creates an Instance Factory environment.
     - this.defineProperty( property, descriptor ): Add single property t othe instance prototype.
     - this.defineProperties( properties ): Add multiple properties to the Instance prototype.